 - Measure the flour correctly.
 Measure the flour with a food scale or use the spoon and sweep method.
 Compacted flour can make banana bread dry.

 - Use room temperature eggs and yogurt.
 Cold dairy ingredients don't mix in as well.
+Pull them out of the fridge 1-2 hours before baking.

 - Check the bread as it bakes.
 If the banana bread looks like it's browning too quickly, cover the pan with aluminum foil and continue baking.